196 East Commerce Street

 The experienced NJ attorney will make an important recommendation as to whether to have the client testify before a grand jury (the attorney must ask the prosecutor to allow the client to testify) based on various factors including but not limited to:

 An experienced aggressive attorney will often use the services of an experienced expert early in the case.
 The expert may be an investigator, an engineer, doctor, psychologist, retired police man, or others to help develop the client’s case or defense.
-It is very important to find a good attorney as soon as possible to protect your rights.
+It is very important to find a good defense lawyer as soon as possible to protect your rights.

 Don’t let your rights be jeopardized.